ucsf-it-webservices/metatag/README.txt

 * If the Media module (v2) is installed, the Media WYSIWYG submodule will be used to automatically filter out Media's embed codes.

+* If the Language Hierarchy module is installed, it will be used to identify which language will be used when loading meta tags for a given entity.

 Configuration
 --------------------------------------------------------------------------------